phil-m-kopp/phil-m-kopp.github.io/docs/about.md

 ===+ "💼 Professional"

     > I consider myself a **wholistic senior QA, Agile and Knowledge Manager/Coach** with backgrounds as **Fullstack Techlead** and in **E-Com, Mobility and Game Design**.
-With **Structure, Ownership, transparent Democratic Leadership and Continuous Improvement** as driving values, I aim to tackle cross-cutting issues for **lasting impact** at my clients proactively.
+With **Structure, Ownership, transparent Democratic Leadership and Continuous Improvement** as driving values, I aim to tackle cross-cutting issues for **lasting Impact** at my clients proactively.

     **Resumee** [:fontawesome-brands-linkedin: LinkedIn](https://www.linkedin.com/in/philipp-kopp-5b23a912a/)